 A quick Google Search of “Chemical-Free” elicited 9,120,000 results in 0.42 seconds.
-Most of the first-page entries were either lighthearted or ardently serious push-backs against the general falsity of the claim itself, which made me stop and think whether this is a proper topic for a blog poNoChemicalsst.
+Most of the first-page entries were either lighthearted or ardently serious push-backs against the general falsity of the claim itself, which made me stop and think whether this is a proper topic for a blog post.
 There was, however, one entry from which one can learn that ”...chemicals can ‘act as endocrine disruptors – substances that interfere with our natural hormones.’”
 Yes, and chemicals can do a lot of other things, such as sustain, and in one sense, even constitute life (or at least the housing in which life exists, along with those hormones).
 The entry goes on to imply that baking soda – yes, BAKING SODA, a staple of the chemical inventory of the well-stocked laboratory -- can be applied (the author uses a salt shaker, with no apparent concerns over contamination from that sodium chloride chemical) to the armpits as a chemical-free deodorant alternative.
 So, this was enough and get me back on task, even if much blogging has already been done.

-Apparently the word “chemical” has become conflated with a toxic substance, or so it seems through the contexts where “chemical” is used pejoratively.
+So, I’ll stop and try to retain at least the theoretical possibility of originality, although statistically I am likely to repeat what is already in the (chemical-free?) blogosphere.Apparently the word “chemical” has become conflated with a toxic substance, or so it seems through the contexts where “chemical” is used pejoratively.
 For example, Dr. Oz provides 3 chemical-free alternatives to “industrial-strength toxic chemicals” for pest control.
 These are diatomaceous earth, coffee grounds and boric acid, and a 2-foot long tube (called a BugZooka) for sucking up bugs for transport “Back out into the wild.”
 The first two options obviously involve chemicals.
 In fact, the second option fails even by their own definition of “chemical-free” (as a non-toxic substance) – boric acid is classified as a “dangerous poison.”
 As far as the third option, while one could philosophize about whether the suction used by the BugZooka uses chemicals (although this item unarguably wouldn’t work without the movement of air molecules), from photos it is can be discerned that it is an apparatus composed of chemicals.

 With the confusion stirred up by the push to redefine the meaning of “chemical” and the confluence with current trends towards a more litigious, risk-averse culture, perhaps it was inevitable that we would see something like the “Edu-Toys Chem 60 Chemistry Set” (available on Amazon) which features “60 Fun Activities With No Chemicals {emphasis mine}.”
 However, this doesn’t make it any more palatable.
 I certainly doubt it would make the kit any more fun.